esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ## What are Large Language Models?
 Large language models (LLMs) represent a significant advancement in artificial intelligence, designed to process and interpret large-scale natural language data to generate responses to user queries.
 By being trained on extensive datasets through advanced machine learning algorithms, these models learn the intricate patterns, structures and nuances of human language.
 This enables them to produce coherent and natural-sounding language outputs across various inputs.
 As a result, large language models are becoming increasingly essential in a range of tasks such as text generation, text summarisation, rewriting, question answering, and language translation.

 The emergence of *ChatGPT*, powered by OpenAI's advanced LLMs, has brought these capabilities into the mainstream.
 With ChatGPT, users interact through natural language, enabling seamless conversations and performing complex tasks across various sectors, like customer service, education, and content creation.
-Models like GPT-4, BERT, and LLaMA are also used across various applications; from chatbots, virtual assistants, text analysis, translation, summarization, and more.
+Models like GPT-4, BERT, and LLaMA are also used across various applications; from chatbots, virtual assistants, text analysis, translation, summarisation, and more.

-Notably, the success of ChatGPT and other LLM-driven applications highlights their versatility and potential to transform how we interact with digital systems.
+Notably, the success of ChatGPT and other LLM-driven applications highlights their versatility and potential to transform how humans interact with digital systems.
 These models continue to push the boundaries of what's possible in human-computer interaction, offering a glimpse into a future where machines and humans communicate more naturally and effectively.

 ### Timeline
 The journey of large language models over the past decade highlights the rapid evolution and growing impact of AI in language processing: